-Possession of THC in Hernando County
+Possession of THC or Marijuana in Hernando County

 Prosecutions for possession of tetrahydrocannabinol (THC) have become less common since hemp and CBD were effectively decriminalized in Florida.
 The changes in the law caused most forms of hemp and CBD to fall outside the legal definition of cannabis or controlled substances.

 Nevertheless, officers in Hernando County, FL, are still sometimes making an arrest for possession of tetrahydrocannabinol (THC).
 If you were charged with this type of drug crime, immediately contact an experienced criminal defense attorney who fights marijuana / cannabis / THC charges.

 We can file a motion to dismiss any felony charge pending against you.
 We also represent clients on related charges of 893.13.6a DRUGS-POSSESS, CNTRL SUB WO PRESCRIPTION, and 893.13.3 MARIJUANA-DISTRIB, DELIVER NO MORE THAN 20 GRAMS.